-In practice, it's a good idea to make sure that the node you're connecting with has advertised support for the Event Stream API.
-To do so, send a HTTP GET request to the node's Root URL and check that the response contains a streams<version> property in links:
+It's a good idea to make sure that the node you're connecting with has advertised support for the Event Stream API.
+To do so, send a HTTP GET request to the node's API Root Endpoint (e.g. http://localhost:9984/api/v1/) and check that the response contains a streams property:

 '''

 {

-"links": {
+...,

-"streams_v1": "ws://example.com:9985/api/v1/streams/"
+"streams": "ws://example.com:9985/api/v1/streams/valid_transactions",

-}
+...

 }

 '''

-Connection Keep Alive
+Connection Keep-Alive

-The Event Stream API initially does not provide any mechanisms for connection keep alive other than enabling TCP keepalive on each open WebSocket connection.
-In the future, we may add additional functionality to handle ping/pong frames or payloads designed for keep alive.
+The Event Stream API initially does not provide any mechanisms for connection keep-alive other than enabling TCP keepalive on each open WebSocket connection.
+In the future, we may add additional functionality to handle ping/pong frames or payloads designed for keep-alive.